sbradl/CleanArchitecture.Requestor/README.md

 # CleanArchitecture.Requestor
 C# implementation of the Clean Architecture Requestor component.

+# TLDR;
+- install the NuGet package in your controller and use case projects as well as your "main" project https://www.nuget.org/packages/CleanArchitecture.Requestor/
+- in your use case projects: implement RequestBuilders, UseCases and Request Dto's
+- in main: register requests and use cases with the UseCaseFactory and RequestBuilder
+- in controllers:
+    - create request
+    - create use case
+    - execute use case

+See the [Acceptance test](CleanArchitecture.Requestor.Test/AcceptanceTest.cs) for an example.

 # Why?
 The requestor component exists to decouple the controllers from the implementations of use cases and their concrete request data structures.
 The benefit of this approach is that the controllers do not always need to be recompiled whenever the implementation of a use case changes.

 # What's in there?